flash-oss/lil-csv/README.md

       - value is Object - setting for each column name.
         - `header[].parse` - use this function to deserialize a CSV cell to a value.
 E.g. convert "2020-12-12" string to a Date.
         - `header[].newName` - rename CSV header.
 E.g. `"User First Name": "user.firstName"`
+      - key is `"*"`, value is used as a default column parser for unknown columns.

 ### `generate(rows, [options = { header: true, escapeChar: "\\", lineTerminator: "\n" }])`